Georgia State-Chartered Banks and Credit Unions Closure Procedures

 What could prevent my check casher application from being approved?

 Bad credit will make your application very difficult to approve.
 At the very least, you must settle charged-off accounts, judgments and outstanding tax liens.
-Those who are delinquent on their student loans must be "in good standing", and those who are delinquent on child support payments must remedy this problem before they can be licensed.
+Those who are delinquent on child support payments must remedy this problem before they can be licensed.
 If you have collection accounts, you must provide proof that you have setup a payment plan and have made at least one payment.

 Applicants with a felony conviction who have not been PARDONED (not just paroled), or who have not sought and obtained/documented the remedies provided for in O.C.G.A.
 Section 7-1-703(b), cannot be approved.
 The Department verifies the criminal background of each applicant for a check cashing license or registration.
 It is very important to provide honest answers in the application.
 Omissions regarding arrests are deemed to be a serious falsification of the application and can lead to denial regardless of the nature or outcome of the arrest.